 It will help you to know which publications accepted your poem for publishing so you can notify the other publications if you sent the same poem to multiple publications.

 3. Submit Your Poems Into Poem Contests

-Many publications, newspapers, magazines, and journals organize poetry Contests on a regular basis.
+Many publications, newspapers, magazines, and journals organize poetry contests on a regular basis.

-As there will be some high profile judges and writers who pick the winner of the contests so it can also help you gain some limelight if your poems can attract those who are judging your poem.
+As there will be some high profile judges and writers who pick the winner of the contests so it can also help you gain some attention if your poems can attract those who are judging your poem.

 4. Self-Publishing Your Poems

 The final option I recommend is to self-publish your poems.

 Nowadays self-publishing can be the easiest option to become a poet or author and publish a book (ebook or paperback) at almost zero cost.

 I also started with self-publishing my first short stories eBook on Amazon and then later went for traditional publishing.